-First locate the problem.
+First locate the problem as you begin a how to fix headphones project.
 If only one speaker is acting up, the problem is likely the connection in that earbud.

 Use a small flat-blade screwdriver to pry the earbud housing apart.
 You may have to superglue the two pieces back together when you’re done.
 Look for a wire that’s broken away from the circuit board.
 If you find one, first remove the blob of old solder with desoldering braid (from an electronics store) or an old piece of lamp cord (Photo 1).
 Then resolder the loose wire with .032-diameter electronics solder (Photo 2).

 Allow the soldered connection to cool and then test the earbud.